 Dentists have until March 1 to report a HIPAA-compliance issue to the U.S. Department of Health and Human Services Office for Civil Rights (HHS).

-The HHS website allows for dentists to report an incident electronically and has instructions for submitting.
+The HHS website allows dentists to report an incident electronically and has instructions for submitting it.